DEFINITION OF TERMS USED TO

 B-16 Other Products.
-Subject to the non-compete provisions of Rule C-16, IMAs are not restricted from selling the products or services of other companies.
-However, all IMAs are strictly prohibited from promoting any other direct sales or network marketing program or to sell a non-Omnitrition product or service to any Omnitrition IMA, other than to an IMA's first level, personally sponsored IMA.
-For purposes of this Rule B-16, the term "promoting" is used in its broadest sense and includes, but is not limited to, the following (i) disseminating information, either orally or in writing; (ii) providing applications; (iii) recruiting; or (iv) otherwise making another direct sales or network marketing opportunity available.
+During the term of the agreement between Omnitrition and each IMA, IMA's are restricted from participating in any other multi-level marketing (MLM) companies which sell the products or services of any other company, whether or not such products or services are in competition with those of Omnitrition.
+In addition, all IMAs are strictly prohibited from promoting any other direct sales or network marketing program or to sell a non-Omnitrition product or service to any Omnitrition IMA.
+For purposes of this Rule B-16, the term “promoting” is used in its broadest sense and includes, but is not limited to, the following (i) disseminating information, either orally or in writing; (ii) providing applications; (iii) recruiting; or (iv) otherwise making another direct sales or network marketing opportunity available.

 B-17 Cross-Group Selling.
 IMAs are not permitted to engage in cross-group selling.
 Cross-group selling is the sale by one IMA to another IMA outside his or her Personal/Group Organization.